Accuracy Tests of the Envelope Theory: Abstract

 \section{Abstract}

-\textbf{Abstract} The envelope theory is an easy-to-use approximation method to obtain eigensolutions for some quantum many-body systems.
-Even if the solutions are reliable and an improvement procedure exists, the method can lack of accuracy for some systems.
-In a previous work, two hypotheses were proposed to explain the low precision: the presence of a divergence in the potential and a mix of variational characters.
+\textbf{Abstract} The envelope theory is an easy-to-use approximation method to obtain eigensolutions for some quantum many-body systems, in particular in the domain of hadronic physics.
+Even if the solutions are reliable and an improvement procedure exists, the method can lack accuracy for some systems.
+In a previous work, two hypotheses were proposed to explain the low precision: the presence of a divergence in the potential or the lack of a variational character for peculiar interactions.
 In the present work, different systems are studied to test these hypotheses.
-Theses tests show that the presence of a divergence causes indeed less accurate results, while the mix of variational characters reduces the impact of the improvement procedure. \keywords{Envelope theory; Many-body quantum systems; Approximation methods}
+These tests show that the presence of a divergence does indeed cause less accurate results, while the lack of a variational character reduces the impact of the improvement procedure. \keywords{Envelope theory; Many-body quantum systems; Approximation methods}